AdobeDocs/mobile-services.it-IT/help/ios/configuration/json-config/json-config.md

    >[!IMPORTANT]
    >
-   >Questa variabile è obbligatoria per Analytics.
+   >This variable is required by Analytics.

    * Versione SDK minima: 4.0